Frenzoid/TF2_FF2/README.md

 - 106 "Freak Fortress 2: Boss Tweaks" (1.0) by frog
 - 107 "Freak Fortress 2: Ready to Mann Up?"
 (1.0) by M7

+## How to run this repo on your server.
+- 1) Install your TF2 server on a directory ( any directory will do ).
+- 2) Copy-Paste or git-clone this repository directly in that directory.
+- 3) Configure the rcon password and the databases credentials and addresses.
+- 4) Restart the server.

 ## Contributors.
 - I+D Plugins, sourcepawn scripting, permissions, plugins management and dev  -> [Frenzoid][frenzoidsteam]